burhanusman/bu-website/content/blog/amazon_talk.md

 reinforcement learning paradigm is to be used here because the creatives are changing dynamically and customer interests keep changing.
-1.  **Information Extraction From Reviews:** Extract product attributes and ratings from reviews.<br> Challenges: <br> * — Diverse Product Attributes: *Since the products are diverse, so would the attributes. ** —* Informal Styles of the comments:* Often the comments are written in an informal style making it difficult to use conventional IR methods<br>  — *Short Text*: Many of the comments are really short and extracting useful information might be difficult
+1.  **Information Extraction From Reviews:** Extract product attributes and ratings from reviews.<br> Challenges: <br> *— Diverse Product Attributes:* Since the products are diverse, so would the attributes. * —Informal Styles of the comments:* Often the comments are written in an informal style making it difficult to use conventional IR methods<br>  — *Short Text*: Many of the comments are really short and extracting useful information might be difficult